 - Hold time studies are administered to determine the allowable period of time at a specified storage condition without impacting quality. the standard attributes of product intermediates include chemical, microbiological and pharmacological determinants at various time points of stability.

 - A freeze/thaw study for multiple cycles should be conducted to specify the effect of freezing, if any, and therefore the subsequent thawing.
-Samples from different layers (top, middle
+Samples from different layers (top, middle)

-Packaging of pharmaceutical products for transport should include the supply of thermal packing and display of appropriate storage condition.
+Packaging of pharmaceutical products for transport should include the supply of thermal packing and display of appropriate storage conditions.
 Caution notes to avoid storage outside the specified conditions shall help supply chain personnel protect the merchandise quality.
 The storage condition should be effectively displayed on the packaging of the pharmaceutical product.
 The packaging configuration card must contain the small print of knowledge loggers.

-Control of Temperature excursion by using AKCP Wireless Temperature and Humidity Sensor:
+Control of Temperature Excursion By Using AKCP Wireless Temperature and Humidity Sensor:

 With AKCP wireless environmental monitoring solution, you can monitor temperature excursions with real-time alerts, data logging, and reporting.